CNAG-Biomedical-Informatics/convert-pheno/docs/download-and-installation.md

 We provide several alternatives (containerized and non-containerized) for download and installation.

 ???+ Question "Which download method should I use?"

-    It depends in which components you want to use and your fluency in performing installations on Linux environments.
-Usually, most people use the [CLI](use-as-a-command-line-interface.md).
+    It depends in which components you want to use and your fluency in performing Docker-based installations.
+Most people use the [CLI](use-as-a-command-line-interface.md).

     | Use case | Method  |
     | --  | -- |